-|Import type||The option determines how the data from the disk file are read into existing objects of the application, for example, they overwrite the original data (existing objects), new objects are added, etc.
+|Import type||The configurator specifies how the data from the disk file are read into existing application objects, for example, they overwrite the original data (existing objects), new objects are added, etc.

 To existing objects only - It is imported only to existing objects (to objects with the same name and type as the objects in the disk file).
-It is imported into subobjects of these objects also only when they exist.
+It is imported into subobjects of these objects also only if they exist.

 To existing objects only, don't create subobjects - It is imported only to existing objects.
-Subobjects are imported also (if they don't exist, they are created and imported)
+Subobjects are imported also (if they don't exist, then they are created and imported)

 Create always new objects - Import always to newly created objects.

 Create always new objects with new names - Import always to newly created objects with newly generated names.
 If subobjects don't exist, then they are created and then imported.